After long time devteam came out with their new version of redsn0w which supports

 It differs from blackra1n because:

-- It uses our original Pwnage bootrom exploit for iPhone 2G, iPhone 3G, and iPod 1G.
+• It uses the original Pwnage bootrom exploit for iPhone 2G, iPhone 3G, and iPod 1G.
 (Because it’s a bootrom exploit, it can’t be fixed by Apple without a new hardware release.)
-Note that redsn0w 0.9 does use the USB exploit for iPhone 3GS and iPod 2G running 3.1.2, but that exploit will be fixed in Apple’s next FW release.
+Note that redsn0w 0.9 does use the USB exploit for iPhone 3GS and iPod 2G running 3.1.2, but expect the exploit to be fixed in Apple’s next FW release.

-- It offers custom logos and verbose boot
+• Redsn0w offers custom logos & verbose boot

-If you have a late-model iPhone 3GS, or if you have an iPod touch 2G whose serial number begins with “MC”, you can use redsn0w to jailbreak but you are currently restricted to “tethered” rebooting.
-That means you need to connect your device to a computer to complete the boot after a reset.
-Also, these devices cannot have custom logos.
+If anyone has a late-model iPhone 3GS, or an iPod touch 2nd generation whose serial number begins with “MC”, they can use redsn0w to jailbreak but you are currently restricted to “tethered” rebooting.

 redsn0w will ask you whether or not you fit in this category when used with the iPhone 3GS or iPod touch 2G.
 If you have a late-model device and don’t give redsn0w the correct answer, you will likely need to do a system restore to recover from the mistake.